Here’s what we know about Andor Season 2, from whether there is a release date to details on who could be returning to the cast.

 “So, I don’t really know, there would have to be some serious motivation next May or June or something.
 Someone would have to say, ‘Wow, we really need this, and we’re willing to pay X.’ Rogue One proved, if you throw money at it, you can do post really, really fast.
 It’s just very, very, very expensive.”

-Andor Season 2 cast: Who’s in it?
+Andor Season 2 cast: Who could be in it?

 Right now, we can expect the following cast members to return for Andor Season 2: